Vernon and Irene Castle were the most famous and influential dancers of the Ragtime Era.

 Here is Jean Louis Conneau, who designed this style of cockpit map case in 1911:

-Vernon was credited with a second victory, an Albatros (probably a D.III) which he shot down in flames on March 11, 1917 at Poezelhoek, Belgium, while flying his new Nieuport 17.
+Vernon was credited with a second victory, an Albatros D.III, which he shot down in flames on March 11, 1917 at Poezelhoek, Belgium, over enemy territory, while flying his new Nieuport 17.
 Vernon's sketch is on the left:

 Vernon Castle was awarded the Croix de Guerre in 1917.